-My main interests lie in the field of artificial phosphors, (which, as opposed to their name, do not actually contain the element Phosphorus, but show phosphor-luminescent behaviour) and in the field of technical ceramics, in all its applications.
-I’m also considering specialising in metal coatings.
+My interests lie in the field of artificial phosphors, (which, as opposed to their name, do not actually contain the element Phosphorus, but show phosphor-luminescent behaviour) and in the field of technical ceramics, in all its applications.
+I graduated in metal coatings, and currently working in the field of semi-conductors.

 Due to past events, I have very little love (anymore) for football (soccer in American).
 I used to play football a long time ago, but all I really specialized in was running down annoying strikers, and making sure they stayed down.
 I also practiced Judo for a few years, up to the blue belt.
 After this, I started in water polo competitions.